amirhnajafiz/graphhub/app/docs/System Security/1_memerr-rand.md

 Limits:

+- Incomplete implementations
 - Relative address data-only attacks
 - Information leakage attacks
 - Brute-force in space domain using NOP padding or Heap spray

 ##### Relative Address Randomization (RAR)

 Randomize distance between static objects.
 This is done in compile time.
 Randomize distance between stack objects.
+Since the entropy is limited if the number of variables is small, better option is __safe stack__.
+Heap allocations can be randomized without help from compilers.

+##### Fine-grained code randomization (RAR for code)

-To make ROP (return oriented programming) infeasible:
+To make __ROP (return oriented programming)__ infeasible:

 - Permute order of functions
 - Randomly rearrange instructions within a function

 Benefits of RAR:

-- Defeats the overwrite step, as well the step that uses the overwritten pointer value
+- Defeats the overwrite step, as well the step that uses the overwritten pointer value.
-- Provides higher entropy
+- Provides higher entropy.
-- Unlike AAR, a single information leak is insufficient to derandomize everything
+- Unlike AAR, a single information leak is insufficient to derandomize everything.

 ##### Data Space Randomization (DSR)

 The basic idea is to randomize data representation.
 We XOR each data object with a distinct random mask.
 Therefore, effect of data corruption becomse non-deterministic.
 Unlike AAR, DSR protects all data, not just pointers.
+Effective against relative address as well as absolute address attacks.
+It also has a large entropy.